-Learn how to improve road safety from experts in engineering and the human factors affecting road-user safety.
+Learn how to improve road safety from experts in engineering and the human factors.

-Road traffic accidents currently result in about 1.25 million deaths each year and leave between 20 and 50 million people with non-fatal injuries.
-In addition to the impact on human life and safety this also results in significant economic losses.
+Road traffic accidents currently result in about 1.35 million deaths each year and cause up to 50 million injuries.
+In addition to the impact on safety and human life this also results in significant economic losses.

 The course uses real-life examples that show how these theories and models can be applied to your actual situation.
 The course will also demonstrate the importance of the underlying factors behind traffic accidents.
-The course covers some of the most important topics in road safety, such as road infrastructure design, the safety of vulnerable road users, implications of self-driving vehicles, and the role of education, training and enforcement.
+The course covers some of the most important topics in road safety, such as road infrastructure design, the safety of vulnerable road users, the role of education, training and enforcement, and the implications of automated vehicles on road safety.
 These are all crucial topics that will be discussed from human, road, vehicle and policy perspectives.

 What You'll Learn